 Ideal solutions for high-volume production from certain plays, which require thousands of production wells; this need defied conventional crew models for well construction

-Widely beneficial solution to the “big crew change,” issues facing the energy industries
+The widely beneficial solution to the “big crew change,” issues facing the energy industries

-While the business and operational case for remote drilling sites has long been established, the technological infrastructure required to remotely operate sites was underdeveloped by the early 2000s, when Shell and others began to experiment with more automated solutions.
-The Drilling Automation and Remote Technology (DART) centers deployed by Shell in 2010 were a milestone in the development of remotely operated drilling sites whose capabilities included directional drilling as well as data communication and storage through cloud-based systems.
+While the business and operational case for remote drilling sites have long been established, the technological infrastructure required to remotely operate sites was underdeveloped by the early 2000s, when Shell and others began to experiment with more automated solutions.
+The Drilling Automation and Remote Technology (DART) centres deployed by Shell in 2010 were a milestone in the development of remotely operated drilling sites whose capabilities included directional drilling as well as data communication and storage through cloud-based systems.
 The first operations conducted by these remote sites in Eagle Ford Shale benchmarked in the top quartile for performance compared to competitors.

 These early experiments with remotely operated sites showed 90% increases interpretation and decision-making speed, allowing near-real-time, proactive Geosteering.
 This significantly improved wellbore quality, tripping times, and case-running times, producing highly consistent increases in drilling performance.
 DART operations within Haynesville and Eagle Ford Shale were able to stay within the target zone 100% of the time while drilling directional wells, a feat unaccomplished until DARTs application.
-DART programs provided remarkable return on investment to Shell throughout its early trials.
+DART programs provided a remarkable return on investment to Shell throughout its early trials.

 Producers around the globe have adopted many of these automated processes to develop their own remotely operated sites.
 Most commonly they may be found in harsh environments or locations best suited to their strengths.
 Remotely operated sites remain a rapidly growing practice that is being adopted for a wider variety of scenarios across industries that use drilling rigs.

-Central to many of today’s drilling projects are custom engineered drilling rigs capable of effective and reliable operation at remotely located sites.
+Central to many of today’s drilling projects are custom-engineered drilling rigs capable of effective and reliable operation at remotely located sites.
 These operations, particularly those related to mining and hydrocarbon projects, rely on water control for their effective execution.
-For these projects to remain commercially viable, skilled geologists and petrophysicists use a broad range of tools and software to precisely guide the wellbore to target zones where they are the most effective and productive.
+For these projects to remain commercially viable, skilled geologists and petro-physicists use a broad range of tools and software to precisely guide the wellbore to target zones where they are the most effective and productive.

 Though these processes have undergone continual refinement since the early 20th century, the last two decades have dramatically improved the capabilities of drilling rigs.
 Only recently have producers been able to consistently drill horizontal wells with accuracy and precision.
-Though applying these techniques to custom designed or mobile drilling rigs can be demanding.
-Successfully applied, producers may feasibly access high quality resources from the most demanding environments.
+Though applying these techniques to custom-designed or mobile drilling rigs can be demanding.
+Successfully applied, producers may feasibly access high-quality resources from the most demanding environments.

 The most challenging environments present designers with the opportunity to pilot state-of-the-art technology designed to automate drilling sites.
 These remotely operated sites function with little or no crew.
-Once established, these remote sites are nearly autonomous, relying on centrally located experts as decision makers.
+Once established, these remote sites are nearly autonomous, relying on centrally located experts as decision-makers.

 Remote drilling sites have been tested in harsh environments with complex on-site requirements.
 These sites have been largely successful.
-Data indicates remarkable improvement in drilling consistency and well production.
+Data indicates a remarkable improvement in drilling consistency and well production.
 Such sites provide producers with possible solutions for several key issues facing the rapidly changing, tech-heavy energy industry.